Back to all posts

 Want to add an extra layer of bliss to your prenatal massage?
 Consider including an enhancement to your session.
 These add-ons are designed to deepen your relaxation and provide additional therapeutic benefits.
 For example, our Hot Himalayan Salt Stones can be incorporated into your massage to gently soothe sore muscles and melt away tension.
 The warm stones provide a comforting weight and help ease the aches that often accompany pregnancy.
 Talk to your therapist about which enhancements are safe and suitable for you.
 It’s a simple way to customize your experience and give your body a little extra love.

-Experience Prenatal Massage at NOLA Bliss
+Your Prenatal Massage Experience at NOLA Bliss

 If you’re looking for a place that truly understands the unique needs of pregnancy, you’ve found it.
 At NOLA Bliss, we see prenatal massage as a vital part of your wellness journey, not just an add-on service.
 We combine deep expertise with genuine care to create a supportive space where you can relax, recharge, and find relief.
 Our entire approach is built around providing a safe, comfortable, and effective experience that honors this special time in your life.
 We’re here to help you feel your best as you prepare to welcome your little one.

-Our Approach to Prenatal Care
+Our Supportive Approach to Prenatal Massage

 We believe every pregnancy is different, and your massage should be, too.
 That’s why we’ve moved away from the formulaic routines you might find at a typical spa.
 Instead, we focus on creating a custom-tailored session that addresses exactly what you’re feeling, whether it’s lower back pain, swollen ankles, or general fatigue.
 Our therapists take the time to listen to you and understand your specific needs before the massage even begins.
 This personalized approach ensures you get the most out of every minute, receiving targeted relief and deep relaxation in a way that feels right for your body.

-Meet Our Expert Therapists
+Meet Our Certified Prenatal Massage Therapists

 You and your baby are in the best hands with our team.
 The therapists at NOLA Bliss are all licensed professionals with an average of over 10 years of experience and specialized training in prenatal massage techniques.
 More than that, they have a true passion for healing and a deep understanding of the changes your body goes through during pregnancy.
 You can learn more about our dedicated team and their commitment to wellness.
 Their expertise means you can fully relax, knowing you’re receiving care that is not only effective but also completely safe for you and your baby.